marcorensch/Joomla-Blueprint-Example-Module/README.md

 3. Search & Replace all occurrences of `blueprint` with your module name in lowercase
 4. Search & Replace all occurrences of `BLUEPRINT` with your module name in uppercase
 #### Creator Information
-5. Search & Replace all occurrences of `[CREATORCOMPANY]` with your Company's Name
+5. Search & Replace all occurrences of `[CREATOR-COMPANY]` with your Company's Name
-6. Search & Replace all occurrences of `[CREATORURL]` with your Company's URL
+6. Search & Replace all occurrences of `[CREATOR-URL]` with your Company's URL
-7. Search & Replace all occurrences of `[CREATORNAME]` with your Name
+7. Search & Replace all occurrences of `[CREATOR-FULLNAME]` with your Name
-8. Search & Replace all occurrences of `[CREATOREMAIL]` with your Email
+8. Search & Replace all occurrences of `[CREATOR-EMAIL]` with your Email
-9. Search & Replace all occurrences of `[CREATEDDATE]` with the current date
+9. Search & Replace all occurrences of `[CREATED-DATE]` with the current date
-10. Search & Replace all occurrences of `[CREATEDYEAR]` with your Copyright
+10. Search & Replace all occurrences of `[CREATED-YEAR]` with your Copyright
-11. Search & Replace all occurrences of `[VERSION]` with the current version
+11. Search & Replace all occurrences of `[EXTENSION-VERSION]` with the current version

 #### Namespacing & File Renaming
 12. Search & Replace all occurrences of `NXD` with your Company's ID (used for namespacing)